Glossary

 CC-First Delivery — The principle that Claude Code is the primary delivery target.
 Content is agent-agnostic and portable, but delivery leverages Claude Code's full feature surface (plugins, hooks, managed settings, MCP).

 Compilation Target — One of the output formats produced by agentboot build.
-The cross-platform target produces standalone SKILL.md files with traits inlined.
-The CC-native target produces the full .claude/ directory structure with imports, frontmatter, hooks, and MCP configuration.
+Includes: cross-platform SKILL.md, CC-native .claude/ directory, AGENTS.md universal standard, Copilot instructions, and Cursor rules.

 Convention Over Configuration — The principle that AgentBoot ships with sensible defaults for everything.
 Organizations configure only what is different about their situation, not everything from scratch.